cosmologicon/pygame-text/README.md

 ## `ptext.layout`:

-	font, lines = ptext.layout("hello world", fontsize=50, center=(500, 500))
+	for text, rect, font in ptext.layout("hello world", fontsize=50, center=(500, 500)):
-	for text, rect in lines:
 		pass

-`ptext.layout` returns a `pygame.font.Font` object and a list of lines.
-Each line is a 2-tuple consisting of a string of text and a `pygame.Rect` object.
-The Rect indicates where on the destination surface the given line of text will appear.
+`ptext.layout` returns a list of spans.
+Each span is a 3-tuple consisting of the string of text that the span covers, the `pygame.Rect` object covered by the span on the destination surface, and the `pygame.Font` object used to render text within that span.

 `ptext.layout` takes all the same arguments as `ptext.draw`.
 The following arguments are silently ignored, since they have no effect on the layout: